Meet the President

 Global engagement is another important component of Dr. Becker’s vision for the modern research university.
 He has positioned Georgia State faculty and students to thrive in an increasingly complex and global landscape, and has worked with faculty leaders and international partners to enhance Georgia State’s global profile.
 He is particularly committed to developing strong partnerships with universities in rapidly growing economies.
 The university is strengthening relationships with counterparts in Brazil, China, South Africa, South Korea and Turkey.

 Dr. Becker has aggressively advanced the physical development of the university’s Atlanta campus, and Georgia State is widely acknowledged as a major catalyst in the revitalization of downtown Atlanta.
 The university has made major additions to campus housing and dining, research and academic facilities, and intramural and athletics facilities.
 In 2010 the university added football to its athletics program, and in 2013 introduced sand volleyball and moved to the Sun Belt Conference to advance into the Division I – Football Bowl Subdivision level of NCAA competition.
 With MLB’s Atlanta Braves’ decision to vacate Turner Field in downtown Atlanta, he led the university’s acquisition and renovation of the stadium that became the home for Georgia State football in 2017.
+Dr. Becker began a two-year term in 2017 as chair of the Sun Belt Conference Board of Directors.

 Prior to his appointment as president of Georgia State, Dr. Becker was executive vice president for academic affairs and provost at the University of South Carolina and dean of the School of Public Health and assistant vice president of public health preparedness and emergency response at the University of Minnesota.
 From 1989 to 2000, Dr. Becker was a professor in the University of Michigan’s School of Public Health, where he also was associate dean for academic affairs.
 He has held academic appointments at the University of Washington, the University of Florida and Cornell University.